zayd-the-gr8/unicode-character-maker/README.md

 7. open the .HTML file (it is titled 'index.html')
 8. the application should open in your browser

-(NOTE: ALWAYS REMEMBER TO SAVE YOUR FILES)
+(NOTE: ALWAYS REMEMBER TO SAVE YOUR FILES.
+I ADDED A FEATURE SO IF THE DEVICE SHUTS DOWN, WEBPAGE REFRESHED, ECT; YOUR FONT WON'T BE DELETED.
+STILL, SAVE WHEN YOU'RE DONE- THANKS!)